KI-CISWG/MVCR/mvcr-0.7.md

 # Terminology (TBF v0.8)

-MVCR - as defined above
+[AQ: Is this list of terms necessary, or should this section be narrowed down to indicate that the privacy and consent terminology used are derived from ISO 29100?]

-Purpose Specification
+Purpose Specification - [definition needed]
 Personal Information - all attributes that are collected about the individual and the consent session can be deemed personal.
-Information Sharing
+Information Sharing - [definition needed]
 Sensitive Personal Information Categories- refer to the legal categories defined in some jurisdictions like the EU and the US, which have additional notice and consent requirements.

 Note: terminology reference for this project is ISO 29100